Braces can help with smiling, speech, and enjoying food.

 Braces worn during this age range require less time to expand the jaw.
 As a result, they create more room for the proper eruption and growth of the adult or permanent teeth.
 This then makes it easier and quicker to move the teeth into more desirable locations.

-When should kids see an orthodontist for the first time?
+When should kids receive an orthodontic evaluation for the first time?

 The age range mentioned above is the ideal time for the orthodontic treatment itself.
-However, it’s best for kids to see an orthodontist for the first time when they turn 7 years old.
-This way, a kid’s orthodontist can detect subtle issues with emerging teeth and jaw growth.
+However, it’s best for kids to see a pediatric dentist or orthodontist for the first time when they turn 7 years old.
+This way, a kid’s dentist can detect subtle issues with emerging teeth and jaw growth.